 The training of Digital and Population Data Services Agency's staff is planned and implemented so that duties can be carried out in the best possible way.
-Digital and Population Data Services Agency has a training plan whose implementation is the responsibility of Digital and Population Data Services Agency's Administration and Management Support unit.
+Digital and Population Data Services Agency has a training plan which it is responsible for implementing.